 - Be extremely simple to set up.
 It should not require complex prerequisites to be set up in the ecosystem.
 Ease of use is one of the critical usability criteria.

 - Be idempotent, which helps satisfy the reliability aspect.
 It should be able to easily recover from error conditions, either temporary events or after manual intervention into the system, by just re-running the orchestration workload.

 - Not rely on heavy server/daemon processes, which introduce a maintainability penalty.

 - Make use of well established, community-driven interfaces only (no vendor lock-in), which fosters interoperability and transparency which is an important part of security.

-As discussed in part 1, existing market leaders usually fail at one or more of the above aspects.
+As discussed in the Part 1 article, existing market leaders usually fail at one or more of the above aspects.
 Yet, the advancement of modern technologies lets us build on top of a set of great existing tools to devise a unique, domain-oriented solution that attempts to meet all the requirements stated.

 Ansible to the rescue

 Ansible is a flexible, open source automation tool that comes with a complete set of capabilities to perform a variety of configuration management tasks over multiple systems at the same time.
 The Ansible model defines several generic concepts that are described in the Ansible User Guide.

 The most fundamental Ansible features are represented by modules.
 Modules are specialized plugins that do one thing right, like execute a system command or add one or more lines into a file.
 They also hide the complexity of advanced tasks by managing the state of operating systems services, installing and uninstalling software repositories, and more, in a distribution-agnostic way.